abbasamiri/abbasamiri.github.io/_posts/2021-09-17-context-map.md

 ## Summary

 *Context map* is a concept that represents the system's *Bounded Context*s and integrations between them.
 There are several methods of integration which also represent the relationship between teams that are responsible for *Bounded Context*s.
-It is important to choose an appropriate method of integration in the Domain Model.
+It is important to choose a proper method of integration in the Domain Model.